 The Set-Up

 Start by going on a quick nature walk to collect leaves.
 This time, we collected leaves from the backyard, but in the past we have collected leaves from the walking path by the lake.
-Collecting leaves is one of my favorite fall activities for toddlers, so invite them to join you.

 Place the collected leaves in a tote or bin of some sort.
 You can just pile the leaves up on top of one another.
 I love using these shallow wooden trays.
-Put out some playdough colors and a child sized rolling pin and invite your preschooler or toddler to join you in the fall playdough activity.

-How to Make Fall Leaf Playdough Impressions
+How to Make Fall Leaf Impressions with Playdough

 Show the children how to smoosh down the playdough onto the table and pat the playdough into a pancake.
-Them, use a rolling pin to smooth it out.
-A smooth surface on the playdough is important so that when you lift the leaves you can see the veins imprinted in the playdough.
+Then, use a rolling pin to smooth it out.

 Place a leaf or a few leaves onto the playdough pancake and then use the rolling pin to roll over the leaves, thus pressing them into the playdough.